Andyccs/CZ4024AttackRC4/README.md

 # Attack RC4

-Assignment for CZ4024 Cryptography and Network Security
+Assignment for CZ4024 Cryptography and Network Security.
+The report of this assignment can be found [here](https://docs.google.com/document/d/1vQMD8h7lGahnZ7W6Se7_FtSsDA4M-sgDOLC2A7Hoa8c/edit?usp=sharing).

 # Problem Description: